chokes-Web-Repositories/Wubby-WikiJS/Blocks.md

  # Special
- ### Building parts with special properties, provided a description and configuration menu (if available) for each one.
+>   Building parts with special properties, provided a description and configuration menu (if available) for each one.
+{.is-info}

  #### {.tabset}

  ##### Floating Text Block